-17. Chicago Public School Peer Jury Program Evaluation Project
+16. Chicago Public School Peer Jury Program Evaluation Project

-An evaluation will be initiated this spring that focuses on the Chicago Public School's Peer Jury Program and its operation and development during the 2003/2004 school year.
+Florida Atlantic University has been selected to evaluate the Chicago Public School's Peer Jury Program and its operation and development during the 2003/2004 school year.
 The study will focus on three schools that implemented the program, but will also involve the collection of some general descriptive data pertaining to the program as a whole.
 The evaluation will assist program practitioners and technical support staff in improving the program, and assist Chicago Public School's administrative staff in making future decisions regarding the program.
 In addition, the study will contribute to bodies of research examining restorative justice and programming for minors.
-As the result of a request for proposals process, Florida Atlantic University was selected as the evaluator for this project and staff are in the process of finalizing the contract for this effort.

-18. Evaluation of IDOC's Sheridan Correctional Center Therapeutic Community Program
+17. Evaluation of IDOC's Sheridan Correctional Center Therapeutic Community Program